-Wanuri Kahiu is an acclaimed artist and filmmaker who shatters conventional thinking about representation in African culture—by celebrating art that’s made for the simple joy of it.
-Kahiu creates work in her very own genre, which she’s coined “AfroBubbleGum”: an aesthetic mash-up of Marvel’s Black Panther and the candy store of your dreams.
-In talks, Kahiu shows why “fun, fierce and frivolous African art” is a political act, because seeing African citizens as healthy, financially stable, and fun-loving emphasizes their humanity in crucial, refreshing, and much-needed ways.
+Acclaimed artist and filmmaker Wanuri Kahiu shatters convention around African representation—by celebrating art that’s made for the joy of it.
+Kahiu creates work in her own genre, called “AfroBubbleGum”: an aesthetic mash-up of Marvel’s Black Panther and a candy store.
+In talks, she shows why “fun, fierce and frivolous African art” is a political act: seeing African citizens as healthy, financially stable, and fun-loving shows their humanity in refreshing, necessary ways.

 In her vibrant, optimistic talks, Kahiu explains why showing fun is a political act in African film, when happiness is so often seen as a privilege.
 It’s important to find this balance in representing African stories, she says.
-We’re so used to narratives out of Africa being about war, poverty and devastation.
+We’re so used to narratives out of Africa being about poverty, war and devastation.
 Kahiu asks us to rethink the value of “all that is unserious,” and to make and support art that captures the full range of human experiences.